-- 2 3 - 1.
-Annual Review with the Technology Committee
+1. Annual Review with the Technology Committee

-4 Submitted by Technology Committee Chairman Brian McCarthy

-- 5 Per Town of Merrimack Charter Section 6-6, at least annually, there should be an annual review with 6 the Technology Committee.
-This agenda item is to highlight the committee's significant actions, - 7 current projects, anticipated actions, and to raise any concerns the Council should know or could act - 8 - 9 - 10 Brian McCarthy, Chairman, Technology Committee, stated the Committee has met on 6 occasions since - 11 last before the Council.
-During that time the Committee has gained a member and lost a member. - 12 Membership remains at 5 with one open position. - 13
+Submitted by Technology Committee Chairman Brian McCarthy Per Town of Merrimack Charter Section 6-6, at least annually, there should be an annual review with the Technology Committee.
+This agenda item is to highlight the committee's significant actions, current projects, anticipated actions, and to raise any concerns the Council should know or could act on.

+Brian McCarthy, Chairman, Technology Committee, stated the Committee has met on 6 occasions since last before the Council.
+During that time the Committee has gained a member and lost a member.
+Membership remains at 5 with one open position.
-14 Over a year ago, the Committee approved a vendor to redo the Town website.
-The Committee has

-- reviewed information provided and will be discussing forward movement at its meeting later this month. - 16 The Economic Development Department, desiring a new website, put out an RFP, which the Committee - 17 reviewed.
-With the passing of the budget and forward movement on the redo of the Town website, the - 18 efforts geared specifically to the Economic Development Department have been tabled. - 19
+Over a year ago, the Committee approved a vendor to redo the Town website.
+The Committee has reviewed information provided and will be discussing forward movement at its meeting later this month.
+The Economic Development Department, desiring a new website, put out an RFP, which the Committee reviewed.
+With the passing of the budget and forward movement on the redo of the Town website, the efforts geared specifically to the Economic Development Department have been tabled.

-20 The Welfare Department was looking to revamp/replace software.
-The Committee met on several

-- occasions to discuss this.
-Review of the initial contract lead to the conclusion the Town could not - engage in a contract where there were concerns with the software itself and issues of liability.
-The - 23 Committee eventually made its recommendation the Town not sign the contract in the form presented. - 24 Since that time, contract language has been amended, and the Town is now in a position to sign.
-Mr. - 25 McCarthy commented it had appeared the vendor did not wish to change the language until the City of - 26 Nashua came forward citing the same issues. - 27 - 28 Chairman Harrington spoke of the Committee's value.
-Vice Chairman Mahon commented back in '91 or '92 there was an effort to require cities and towns to settle on one particular software program, which - would have been at a minimum cost of \$15,000.
-Mr. McCarthy spoke of issues of privacy, etc., which - 31 were not initially addressed in the contract. - 32
+The Welfare Department was looking to revamp/replace software.
+The Committee met on several occasions to discuss this.
+Review of the initial contract lead to the conclusion the Town could not engage in a contract where there were concerns with the software itself and issues of liability.
+The Committee eventually made its recommendation the Town not sign the contract in the form presented.
+Since that time, contract language has been amended, and the Town is now in a position to sign.
+Mr. McCarthy commented it had appeared the vendor did not wish to change the language until the City of Nashua came forward citing the same issues.

+Chairman Harrington spoke of the Committee's value.
+Vice Chairman Mahon commented back in '91 or '92 there was an effort to require cities and towns to settle on one particular software program, which would have been at a minimum cost of \$15,000.
+Mr. McCarthy spoke of issues of privacy, etc., which were not initially addressed in the contract.

+Public Hearing

-33 Public Hearing
+1. Public Hearing - Changes to Chapter A198, Administrative Code

-- 34 35 1.
-Public Hearing Changes to Chapter A198, Administrative Code - 36 Submitted by Town Manager Eileen Cabanel - The Town Council will hold a public hearing to consider the changes to Chapter A198, - Administrative Code of the Merrimack Town Code to incorporate Assistant Town Manager title and duties added to the Finance Director position, pursuant to Charter Article V - duties added to the Finance Director position, pursuant to Charter Article V. - 41 Chairman Harrington declared the Public Hearing open at 7:22 p.m. - 42 43 Chairman Harrington opened the floor for public comment.
-No one from the public addressed the Council. - 45
+Submitted by Town Manager Eileen Cabanel

+The Town Council will hold a public hearing to consider the changes to Chapter A198, Administrative Code of the Merrimack Town Code to incorporate Assistant Town Manager title and duties added to the Finance Director position, pursuant to Charter Article V.

+Chairman Harrington declared the Public Hearing open at 7:22 p.m.

+Chairman Harrington opened the floor for public comment.
+No one from the public addressed the Council.

-46 Chairman Harrington declared the Public Hearing closed at 7:23 p.m.
+Chairman Harrington declared the Public Hearing closed at 7:23 p.m.

-48 MOTION made by Councilor Mahon and seconded by Councilor Woods to move the item to the 49 Consent Agenda at the Council's next regular meeting.
+MOTION made by Councilor Mahon and seconded by Councilor Woods to move the item to the Consent Agenda at the Council's next regular meeting.
 MOTION CARRIED 7-0-0